1919 Nobel Prize in Literature: Prize decision

-The members of the Swedish Academy voted that the 1919 Nobel Prize in Literature should be awarded to the Swedish poet Erik Axel Karlfeldt.
+The members of the Swedish Academy wished that the 1919 Nobel Prize in Literature should be awarded to the Swedish poet and Swedish Academy member Erik Axel Karlfeldt.
 But Karlfeldt promptly declined the prize, explaining that he could not accept it because of his position as the permanent secretary of the Swedish Academy.
 Although the Academy wanted to award him, Karlfeldts reasons for not accepting the prize he was offered was met with admiration from his colleagues in the Academy.
 Shortly after his death, Karlfeldt was posthumously awarded the 1931 Nobel Prize in Literature.

+In 1919, the Nobel committee had only 11 other nominated candidates to consider, including the subsequently awarded authors Carl Spitteler, Wladyslaw Reymont and John Galsworthy, but found none of them fully recommendable for the prize and thus proposed that the Nobel Prize in Literature should not be awarded that year.

-After Karlfeldt's refusal, the prize decision for the 1919 prize was postponed to the following year when the Academy decided to award the Swiss poet Carl Spitteler.
+On 13 November 1919, the Swedish Academy decided that the postponed prize for 1918 should not be awarded and that the prize for 1919 should be reserved to the following year.
+In 1920, the Nobel Prize for 1919 was awarded to the Swiss poet Carl Spitteler.

 Reactions

 The choice of Carl Spitteler was seen as a surprise.
 "The Swedish Academy has awarded the Nobel Prize for literature in 1919 to the Swiss poet Carl Spitteler, of Lucerne, and for 1920 to the Norwegian writer Knut Hamsun.
 The latter choice has been fully expected and is generally approved.
 But much astonishment is felt as to the former", the London newspaper The Times reported in an article after the prize announcements in 1920.
 The English novelist and poet Thomas Hardy had been expected to win the prize, and two Swedish newspapers were quoted criticizing the Swedish Academy for ignoring Hardy.